 3. Coffee Sock

 A less common brewing method that’s great for making coffee in the wilderness is a coffee sock.
-If you’re picturing a regular sock filled with coffee, you’re basically spot on.
+If you are picturing a regular sock filled with coffee, you’re basically spot on.
 Coffee socks are cloth sacks that you fill with coffee and steep in water, almost like a teabag.
 They’re ultimately flexible and weigh virtually nothing, so they’re the perfect choice for ultralightweight backpackers.
 The only downside is you have to deal with carrying the wet sock with you, which can be a nuisance.

 4. Hario V60

-Our trusty pour-over favorite, the Hario V60, is a good option for backpackers who aren’t concerned with every gram and have a little extra space in their pack.
+Our trusty pour-over favorite, the Hario V60, is a good option for backpackers who are not concerned with every gram and have a little extra space in their pack.
 It’s not the smallest brewer out there, but the plastic version is light and won’t add much weight to your backpack.
 Unfortunately, you also need to bring paper filters with you, which can be annoying to save and pack out.
 Still, if you can’t live without your precious pour-over, throwing a plastic V60 in your pack is the way to go.

 5. Cowboy Coffee